Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 And we'll do what we did before

 Little did they know that within thirty years the American and Canadian stores back on earth would be gone, with the British High Street chain following just a decade later.
-At the time of writing it will fall to the German, Zimbabwean, Mexican or Barbadian company to open the lunar store.
-Perhaps a world class website is the next best thing - a Woolworths in the sky.
+Today a trip to Germany, Zimbabwe, Mexico or Barbados is required just to visit Woolworths, and trips to the moon remain a distant dream.

 Wonders from Woolies